Key Takeaways

 Can a foreigner be the director of the Thai Limited Company set up to own property?

-Under Thailand's Company Registration rules, it is indeed permissible for a foreigner to be appointed as the director of a Thai Limited Company.
-This position allows an individual to exercise control over the company's operations and decisions, including those related to property acquisition.
-However, the company must comply with certain legal restrictions such as the Foreign Business Act (FBA), which stipulates that majority of shares should be held by Thai nationals or entities controlled by them.
-Furthermore, at least half of the directors should have residence in Thailand.
+Under Thailand’s Company Registration rules, it is indeed permissible for a foreigner to be appointed as the director of a Thai Limited Company.
+This position allows an individual to exercise control over the company’s operations and decisions, including those related to property acquisition.
+However, the company must comply with certain legal restrictions such as the Foreign Business Act (FBA), which stipulates that the majority of shares should be held by Thai nationals or entities controlled by them.
+Furthermore, at least half of the directors should have a residence in Thailand.

 These regulations ensure that while foreigners can possess significant influence within a Thai limited company, they do not hold absolute control thereby maintaining a balance of power in accordance with local laws and customs.
 Thus, Director Eligibility for foreigners is achievable but requires careful navigation through legal provisions and cultural considerations inherent in Thailand’s corporate landscape.